xem/3DShomebrew/README.md

 The goal of this project is to:

-- Explain how to make your own homebrews for Nintendo 3DS / 2DS / New 3DS from scratch.<br>
+- Write an e-book explaining how to make your own homebrews for Nintendo 3DS, 2DS & New 3DS from scratch.<br>
-  See [the tutorial](https://github.com/xem/3DShomebrew/blob/gh-pages/tutorial.md). (a basic knowledge of programming is needed)
+  See [the tutorial](http://xem.gitbooks.io/3ds/content/). (a basic knowledge of programming is needed)

 - Document all the features of ctrulib and the role of each function, as well as the 3DS inner workings.<br>
   See [3DS and ctrulib documentation](https://github.com/xem/3DShomebrew/blob/gh-pages/documentation.md).